-Taking the above into consideration, including: the share capital issuance in 2021 and expected future profitability as evidenced in business plans; capital adequacy and funding availability, including projections which confirm expectations of continued regulatory compliance; the potential for stress scenarios and stress testing results, the Board believes that the Company will have adequate resources in place to continue trading for the foreseeable future.
+Taking the above into consideration and expected future profitability as evidenced in business plans; capital adequacy and funding availability, including projections which confirm expectations of continued regulatory compliance; the potential for stress scenarios and stress testing results, the Board believes that the Company will have adequate resources in place to continue trading for the foreseeable future.
 As such, the financial statements have been prepared on the going concern basis.
 The Company remains of strategic importance to MUSHD and may receive future capital injections from the MUFG Group when needed (though not considered necessary).